JustinT301/ClashRoyaleAutomation/README.md

 Basic description:

+This python program plays clash royale with a specific golem deck (you can change the cards just by following the format of the cards I used) using image recognition

 golemdeck folder is just a photo album that is used by the cr_ui and cards py files

 play.py runs it